exercism/website-copy/pages/terms.md

 The primary purpose of the Platform is to provide a space where individuals can solve programming (coding) challenges, submit them, and receive feedback.
 Our aim is to help Users learn and develop competence in a coding and also to develop skills in giving and receiving feedback.

-When you use our Platform, you will be presented with a series of exercises for you to download and solve, and invited to upload your **Solution** (potentially as a series of improvements---each named an **Iteration**) for review.
+When you use our Platform, you will be presented with a series of exercises for you to download and solve, and invited to upload your **Solution** (potentially as a series of improvements, each named an **Iteration**) for review.

-You agree that all content (**User Contributed Content**) that you upload to the Platform, including---without limitation---your Solution and Iteration files.
-Will be licensed to Exercism on worldwide, royalty-free, non-exclusive basis pursuant to Creative Commons licensing terms (CC-BY-SA).
-You grant Exercism the perpetual and irrevocable right and license to access, use, process, copy, distribute, export, display and to commercially exploit such User Contributed Content.
-This right will persist even if your User Contributed Content is subsequently removed by you.
+You agree that all content (**User Contributed Content**) that you upload to the Platform -- including, without limitation, your Solution and Iteration content -- will be licensed to Exercism on worldwide, royalty-free, non-exclusive basis.
+This content will be licensed under the terms of the Creative Commons (CC BY-SA) licence.
 The **CC BY-SA** Creative Commons license terms are explained in more detail below.
+You grant Exercism the perpetual and irrevocable right and license to access, use, process, copy, distribute, export, display and to commercially exploit all such User Contributed Content.
+You should understand that this right will persist even if your User Contributed Content is subsequently removed by you.

 Without limitation, Exercism will use such content to maintain our Platform, develop future services and undertake automated data-analysis on anonymised content.